imvamsi/CoronaVirus-tracker/README.md

 # Corona Tracker

-> Application made using react, material-ui and charts js to visualize the effects caused by the pandemic in all parts of the world.
+Application made using react, material-ui and charts js to visualize the information about number of deaths, total cases, recovered people in every country through an interactive way of diplaying data